tomergk/Data_Combination/README.md

 ## Contributing
 We welcome contributions from the community.
 If you have ideas for improvements, new features, or bug fixes, please feel free to submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or need assistance, you can reach out to us at [contact@email.com].
+If you have any questions or need assistance, you can reach out to us at [tomergk10@gmail.com].
 Thank you for choosing Cross Source Information Fusion!
 We hope you enjoy exploring the world of information with us.